 Conclusion

 Accurate telecommunications data is key to making intelligent, location-based decisions.
-As the single leading provider of fiber maps, telecom infrastructure data, and data visualization, GeoTel can provide more than 15 telecom datasets: including fiber maps, fiber-lit buildings, cell towers, data centers, and more.
+As the single leading provider of fiber maps, telecom infrastructure data, and data visualization, GeoTel can provide more than 15 telecom datasets, including fiber lit buildings, cell towers, data centers, and more.
 To learn how GeoTel’s data can elevate your organization’s decision-making, reach out to our specialists today.